CCSMB/Standards/Standards/CCSMB-11.md

 7. `/usr/share/applications`
 8. `/Library/Application Specifications`

 Software management tooling MAY create a directory of its choosing from the above list if none exist.
-If software management tooling chooses to do this, the `ccsmb_desktop.install_target` and `ccsmb_desktop.search_targets` settings MUST be set by the tooling.
+If software management tooling chooses to do this, the `ccsmb.desktop.install_target` and `ccsmb.desktop.search_targets` settings MUST be set by the tooling.